alok-ai-lab/MRep-DeepInsight/README.md

     Please note the term `blur` is used for `Blurring technique`; and `'assignment` is used for Assignment distribution technique.

-### Example 1: classification of tabular data using MRep-DeepInsight model
+### Example 1: classification of tabular data using the MRep-DeepInsight model
 In this example, tabular data with 2539 dimensions is used.
 It has 1178 training samples and 131 test samples.
 It is divided into two classes, namely Alzheimer's Disease (AD) and Normal Control (NC).
 First, the dataset is converted to images by the MRep-DeepInsight converter.
 Then the CNN net (resnet50) has been trained.
 The performance evaluation, in terms of accuracy, is done on the test set of the data.

 1. File: open the Example1.m file in the Matlab Editor.